 Please use this identifier to cite or link to this item:

 |Title:||3D rendering using a hemishperical basis|

 |Authors:||Hui, Kai Hei|

 |Department:||Department of Electronic Engineering|

 |Supervisor:||Supervisor: Dr. Leung, Andrew C S. Assessor: Dr. Fong, Anthony S S|

+|Abstract:||Illuminating 3-Dimension objects under a distant environment is a very time-consuming process.
+Using spherical harmonic (SH) to represent the reflectance property is a technique for reducing the huge number of shading calculations.
+A study on using the SH basis to represent the reflectance, including the visibility, of surface elements and the lighting environment was carried out.
+Based on the visual C++ 6.0 platform (OpenGL language) and Cg platform, a hardware shading engine for diffuse surfaces with visibility has been built.
 In my study, the number of SH coefficients for rendering is varied.
 The visual result shows that using 25-49 SH coefficients can only simulate a very rough shadow effect.
 Using 81 SH coefficients can obtain an acceptable shadow effect.
 Finally, several factors that affect the rendering quality were discussed.|

 |Appears in Collections:||Electronic Engineering - Undergraduate Final Year Projects|

-Items in CityU IR are protected by copyright, with all rights reserved, unless otherwise indicated.
+Items in Digital CityU Collections are protected by copyright, with all rights reserved, unless otherwise indicated.